htc-ccis1301/fall-2016/src/morea/design-basic/read-wireframe-mockup.md

 title: "Communicating a Design"
 published: true
 morea_id: read-wireframe-mockup
-morea_summary: "It's not enough to imagine a web site design or layout.
-You must be able to communicate and share that design with others.
-Common methods of sharing a design are wireframes, mockups and prototypes."
+morea_summary: "Communicating and sharing your web design is important.
+This is often done through wireframes, mockups and prototypes."
 morea_type: reading
 morea_sort_order: 3
 ---